Do you ever wonder what a business owner or manager should be spending their time on?

 You can download it right away by clicking on the button above 👆

-Before we dive into how to do one or why they’re great, let’s identify what an executive inspection ISN'T.
+Before we dive into how to use this strategy or why it's so great, let’s identify what an executive inspection ISN'T.

 Inspecting the different areas or staff of your business ISN'T about catching them out and punishing them.

-It ISN'T about puffing yourself up or making someone look good.
+It ISN'T about puffing yourself up or making you look good as the 'boss'.

 The whole purpose of the inspection is to:

 The fact that you might also catch someone doing something wrong is almost beside the point.